astramind-ai/Pulsar/docs/installation-windows-NVIDIA.md

 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/BEMVTmcPEs)](https://discord.gg/https://discord.gg/BEMVTmcPEs)

-# Simplified Pulsar AI Setup Guide for Windows (NVIDIA and AMD)
+# Pulsar AI Setup Guide for Windows (NVIDIA GPUs)

-This guide will help you set up Pulsar AI on Windows with either NVIDIA or AMD GPUs.
+This guide will help you set up Pulsar AI on Windows with NVIDIA GPUs.
 We'll use some automated scripts to simplify the process.

 ## Prerequisites

 - Windows 10 64-bit: Pro, Enterprise, or Education (Build 16299 or later)
-- A compatible NVIDIA GPU (with CUDA 12.1+ support) or AMD GPU (with ROCm 6.1+ support)
+- A compatible NVIDIA GPU (with CUDA 12.1+ support)
 - At least 8GB of RAM (16GB or more recommended)
 - At least 50GB of free disk space
 - Internet connection